P403n1x87/austin/README.md

 bytes.
 In full mode (`-f` or `--full` switches), each samples ends with three
 values: the time delta, any positive memory delta (memory allocations) or zero and any negative memory delta (memory releases) or zero.

+> **NOTE** The reported memory allocations and deallocations are obtained by
+> computing resident memory deltas between samples.
+Hence these values give an
+> idea of how much _physical_ memory is being requested/released.

 ## Multi-process Applications